-Patients were given instructions prior to attending their appointment.
+Patients were given instructions for attending their appointment on the day.
 This included arriving on time, on their own and with minimal belongings.

-Appointments were extended to avoid unnecessary contact with other patients.
+Appointment times were extended to avoid unnecessary contact with other patients and for enhanced cleaning of equipment.